-The annual Kew Gardens Orchid Festival is running from 3 February to 3 March 2024.
-This year, the Kew Orchid Festival is inspired by the stunning natural beauty and incredible biodiversity of Madagascar.
+The annual Kew Gardens Orchid Festival is running from 1 February to 2 March 2025.
+This year, the Kew Orchid Festival is inspired by the stunning beauty, iconic landmarks and wide-ranging landscapes of Peru.

-Entry to the Orchid at Kew Festival is included with entry to Kew Gardens.
+Entry to Kew Gardens Orchids Festival 2025 is included with entry to Kew Gardens.
 Make sure to add on your time slot to Kew Gardens Orchid Festival when booking your ticket to the Gardens.
-Kew members can book up to 10 tickets for themselves and guests to attend the Orchid Festival.
+Kew members can book member-only timeslots available daily from 10 to 11am throughout the Orchids festival.

 Princess of Wales Conservatory